supervisely/developer-portal/app-development/create-export-app/create-export-app-without-template.md

 ## Introduction

-In the previous tutorial we learned how to create an application for export custom data using our prepared template (`sly.app.Export`).
-You can review the description of this example at this [link](./create-export-app-from-template.md#step-2-overview-of-the-simple-illustrative-example-we-will-use-in-tutorial).
-In this lesson, we will look at how to create the same application from scratch without using our template (from stratch).

-It is more recommended way to use SDK export template class `sly.app.Export` to create custom export app ([learn more here](./create-export-app-from-template.md)).
+It is more recommended way to use SDK export template class `sly.app.Export` to create custom export app (we learned it in the previous tutorial - [learn more here](./create-export-app-from-template.md)).
 However, if your use case is not covered by our export template, you can create your own app without the template.
+In this tutorial, we will look at how to create the same application **from scratch** without using our template.

 We will go through the following steps: